-Editor’s note: wording should be improved.

-Editors’note: Add Example of Object Instance

 Modify Appendix B

-Appendix B. Example LWM2M Client
+Appendix B. Example LWM2M Client (Informative)

 This section defines an example LWM2M Client for a simple imaginary device with a Cellular interface including instantiated Objects and their values, which is used throughout this specification in examples.
 The example device has two Server Objects (it is configured to register with two different LWM2M Servers), two accompanying ACL Objects for those servers, a Device Object and a Connectivity Monitoring Object for a Cellular interface.
 The first Server controls the access control rights for both servers.